pwittchen/wittchen.io/source/projects/index.md

 date: 2018-05-06 12:53:00
 ---

-List below doesn't contain commercial projects I worked on in companies.
-It contains side and open-source projects only.
+List below doesn't contain commercial projects I worked on in various companies.
+If you are interested in them, check [my LinkedIn profile](http://www.linkedin.com/in/piotrwittchen) for details.

 Android apps: